fiso64/slsk-batchdl/README.md

 ## Searching

+### Search Query
+The search query is determined as follows:

+- For album downloads: If the album field is non-empty, search for 'Artist Album' Otherwise, search for 'Artist Title'
+- For all other download types: If the title field is non-empty, search for 'Artist Title' Otherwise, search for 'Artist Album'

 ### Soulseek's rate limits
   The server will ban you for 30 minutes if too many searches are performed within a short timespan.
 The program has a search limiter which can be adjusted with --searches-per-time